Posttraumatic Stress Disorder (PTSD)

-An assessment for PTSD diagnostic criteria revealed that Alex was directly exposed to a stressor when he was involved in the fire and explosion that took the life of his firefighting partner and friend.
+An assessment for PTSD diagnostic criteria revealed that Alex was directly exposed to a stressor when he experienced the car accident that took the life of his childhood friend.
 He was found to have:

 - One intrusive symptom (nightmares that he refused to discuss)

-- Three negative alterations in cognitions and mood that have worsened after the traumatic event (increasing negative thoughts about himself and his self-worth, passivity and withdrawal, and refusing to participate in group meetings)
+- More than two negative alterations in cognitions and mood that have worsened after the traumatic event (increasing negative thoughts about himself and his self-worth, passivity, withdrawal, and refusing to participate in group meetings)

 - More than two symptoms of alteration in arousal and reactivity (contemplating self-destruction, irritability and outbursts of anger, trouble sleeping, inability to concentrate, startles easily, hypervigilance in checking doors and windows)

 - Duration of symptoms persisting for longer than one month

 - Has experienced significant symptom-related distress or functional impairment, as he describes himself as unable to “settle down” or keep a job and has relationship problems.

 After determining that Alex’s symptoms met the criteria as set forth in DSM-5, a diagnosis of posttraumatic stress disorder was made.

 Caring for the patient diagnosed with PTSD involves establishing patient-centered goals and expected outcomes, setting priorities, and choosing interventions according to the urgency of each problem.
 Urgency is measured by patient safety, patient desires, and nature of the treatment.